Real Chas: McCormick in CF for Astros, no twin switch here

 As for twin Jason, Chas said, ”I don’t think he likes the spotlight that much.
 He’s a little shy.”

-No problem, because there is now way that Chas would want switch places in October.
+No problem, because there is no way that Chas would want switch places in October.